AminAPNA/Mathematics-for-AI-or-data-science-Krylov-Methods-System-Solving/README.md

 ---

-## 📂 Repository Contents
+##  Repository Contents

 - Implementations of Arnoldi and Lanczos
 - Applications to linear system solving
 - Examples and experiments
-- Extensions (GMRES, Conjugate Gradient)
+- Extensions (GMRES, MINRES, Conjugate Gradient)

 ---

-## 🎯 Learning Goals

-- Understand the role of linear systems in AI
-- Learn how Krylov subspaces are constructed
-- Implement Arnoldi and Lanczos methods
-- Understand stability vs efficiency trade-offs

----

-## 📌 Final Takeaway

 Numerical linear algebra is the **computational backbone of AI**.

-Krylov methods make it possible to:

-- Solve massive problems efficiently
-- Work with real-world large-scale data
-- Turn mathematical models into practical algorithms

 ---